+Learn more with sexpert advise on Anal Sex.
 There’s much, much more to anal sex than just intercourse!
 Millions of men and women, straight, gay and bisexual, have experimented with anal play.
 The anus is filled with nerve endings and is connected to the pelvic muscles.
 Did you know it even pulsates rhythmically during orgasm and there are many ways to stimulate the anus erotically.
 Many enjoy a finger or two inserted and gently rotated during intercourse or masturbation.
-Sex toys – butt plugs, anal beads and anal toys like the anal tool or smooth anal tool can penetrate a bit further than the typical finger.
+Sex toys – butt plugs, anal beads and anal toys like the anal twist or smooth anal probe can penetrate further than a finger.
 Anal sex is just one of many sexual positions that a couple can add to their routine.
 If this is something you or your partner has always wanted to try, here are a few helpful hints to keep things fun and sexy.

 - Communicate before you get started.